Introduction

 TaskError { sub_id, actor_id, error }- Any executor/provider error surfaced during execution.

-TurnStarted { turn_number, max_turns }- Multi-turn executors (e.g., ReAct) mark each turn start.
+TurnStarted { sub_id, actor_id, turn_number, max_turns }- Multi-turn executors (e.g., ReAct) mark each turn start.

-TurnCompleted { turn_number, final_turn }- Marks turn completion;
+TurnCompleted { sub_id, actor_id, turn_number, final_turn }- Marks turn completion;

 final_turnis true when the loop ends.